Assistive Technology (AT)

 Index of Assistive Technology

-The index is a full list of the Assistive Technology (AT) sections herein.
+The index is a sample list of the Assistive Technology (AT).
 The index is separated by function or need.
 Types of assistive technology are also briefly described.

 INSTRUCTIONS: Click to expand the index.
 For each entry in the index, the sections to refer to will be listed with bullet points.
 Close the index block and scroll down to refer to the appropriate section.